What’s the Real Difference Between CRM and PSM? (And why CRM needs PSM)

 • Imperatives to improve customer experience

-Each team has a different view of what the CRM solution is and does.
-So long as the CRM solution meets the siloed needs of each department, everyone’s happy.
+Each team has a different view of what the CRM does.
+As long as the CRM meets the siloed needs of each department, everyone is satisfied.
+But to truly enhance customer satisfaction, organizations need a management tool that bridges these departmental divides, ensuring customer interactions, resource scheduling and cost tracking all occur within a single integrated ecosystem.

-The common theme is that each department uses the CRM solution to extract value at different client relationship management stages that focus on sales funnel stages of marketing, quoting for, and closing work.
+The common theme is that each department uses the CRM to extract value at different client relationship stages, focusing on sales funnel stages such as marketing, quoting and closing work.
+While this approach covers sales, marketing and support well enough, it often omits the deeper layers of project service management required to fully gauge the cost-effectiveness and success of a CRM project from end to end.

 Marketing = relationship initiation